Visa Interview

 General Requirements

-To qualify for a student visa, applicants must meet several criteria:
+To qualify for a student visa to Italy, applicants must meet several criteria:

-• Valid Passport: Ensure your passport is valid for the duration of your stay.
+• Valid Passport: Ensure your passport is valid for the entire duration of your stay in Italy.

-• University Admission Letter: Issued by a recognized Italian institution.
+• University Admission Letter: Obtain an admission letter from a recognized Italian institution.

-• Proof of Language Proficiency: Proof of Italian or English language proficiency through tests like CILS, CELI, IELTS, or TOEFL.
+• Proof of Language Proficiency: Provide proof of proficiency in Italian or English through recognized language tests like CILS, CELI, IELTS, or TOEFL.

-• Financial Resources: Demonstrate sufficient funds to cover tuition and living expenses.
+• Financial Resources: Demonstrate sufficient funds to cover tuition, living expenses, and other costs during your stay in Italy.

 Specific Visa Requirements

-• Short-Stay Visa: Must have proof of enrollment in a short-term course.
+• Short-Stay Visa (C Type): Proof of enrollment in a short-term course is required.

-• Long-Stay Visa: Requires an admission letter from an Italian institution.
+• Long-Stay Visa (D Type): Requires an official admission letter from an Italian institution for a program lasting more than 90 days.

 Application Process